felixlopz/hubrise-test-task/APPS-TEMPLATE/en/connect-hubrise.md

 -- OR --
 To disconnect SOLUTION from HubRise, contact SOLUTION support.

-If you need to temporarily stop [receiving orders from HubRise], you can instead block the connection between SOLUTION and HubRise.
+If you need to temporarily stop [receiving orders from HubRise], you can block the connection between SOLUTION and HubRise instead.
 For more information, see [Block or Disconnect App](/docs/connections#block-or-disconnect-app).